x51xxx/copilot-mcp-server/.github/ISSUE_TEMPLATE/bug_report.md

 ## Checklist
 - [ ] I have checked existing issues for duplicates
-- [ ] I have verified Codex CLI is properly installed and authenticated
+- [ ] I have verified GitHub Copilot CLI is properly installed and authenticated
 - [ ] I have tried with the latest version of the tool
 - [ ] I have included all relevant error messages